[ Shining the light on a Men’s Health & Family Network ]

 The world health organisation (WHO)…

-two significant resource pages on site… the first is the “A-Z Fact sheet” page and the second one is the “A-Z Health Topics” page.
-Both pages have a huge broad range of links for most general topics of interest.
-However it appears that (as of Mar 30th 2020) neither the fact sheets or the health topics pages have relevant links for men in the same way as they do for women.
-For example men (in general) are probably the laziest participants in personal hygiene even when it comes to the simplest activities like washing hands.
-Inclusively even though 1 in 3 men suffer from Domestic violence, there are no resource links available for men for help as there are for violence against women, and children.
-Maybe (?) this was an oversight, BUT in the interest of the broad assistance needed for the family nucleus the links to the pages have been inserted below.
+Two significant resource pages… first is the “A-Z Fact sheet” and second is the “A-Z Health Topics” page.
+Both pages include a huge range of links for most general topics of interest.
+However it appears that (as of Mar 30th 2020) neither the fact sheets nor the health topics pages have relevant links for men in the same way as they do for women… in the interest of the broad assistance needed for the family nucleus the links to the pages have been inserted below.

 [ source: Science mag ]